Enhance your compensation package with voluntary benefits to attract and retain top talent in today's competitive job market.

 First and foremost, expanded benefits packages that address the growing range of employee needs can help attract and retain top talent.
 Modern employees are looking for more than just a paycheck.
 They want to work for a company that values them and offers additional perks and incentives.
 In 2023, 93% of employee consider workplace well-being as important as salary, compared to only 83% in 2022 (4).
 Furthermore, 87% of employees would consider leaving a company that does not focus on their well-being, and 65% say having access to well-being programs at work improved their productivity (4).

 Along with increasing productivity, access to voluntary benefits can also help improve employee morale and engagement.
-When employees feel appreciated and rewarded for their hard work, they are more likely to be motivated and engaged - leading to higher productivity and better overall performance.
+When employees feel appreciated and rewarded for their hard work, they are more likely to be motivated and engaged - leading to better overall performance.

 Additionally, voluntary benefits can help employees save money and manage their finances.
 For example, offering a recognition and rewards program can allow employees to earn points or incentives that they can use towards purchases or experiences, or offering employee discounts through a platform like BenefitHub.
 Helping employees save money on things they would have otherwise had to pay for out of pocket can make paychecks stretch further, and increase the perceived value of their compensation.
 61% of employees agree that voluntary benefits provide a better value than buying similar services outside of their employer (2).